Testimonies > > Lek Kwee HongLeaders & Staff Testimonies

 He went on to comfort me, “Don’t worry!
 You will recover and be able to walk

-hours, and the shortest was seven.
+hours, and the shortest was 7.

 After the 4th spinal operation a friend who was also an ex-addict, came to visit me.
 When he saw my mother handing me a talisman, he said,” Kwee Hong, believe in Jesus and He will help you.”
 I paid no attention to his advice.
-He came with a few friends to see me again after my 6th and 7th operations, and shared how he had once jumped off the sixth floor of a building and was healed by God.
+He came with a few friends to see me again after my 6th and 7th operations, and shared how he had once jumped off the 6th floor of a building and was healed by God.
 Despite his authentic testimony I hardened my heart and refused to believe in Jesus.
-But they did not give up and continued their visits, three to four times a week during their short lunch breaks.
+But they did not give up and continued their visits, 3 to 4 times a week during their short lunch breaks.
 Gradually I began to wonder how they could have such selfless love for me when even my own family members did not show that much care and concern.
-Later, when one of them shared the gospel with me I was willing to open my heart to Jesus and receive him as my personal Lord and Saviour.
+Later, when one of them shared the Gospel with me, I was willing to open my heart to Jesus and receive him as my personal Lord and Saviour.
 He then showed me how to pray and to read the Bible.